ArgoHA/general_triton_yolo_pipeline/README.md

 This is a repo with a Triton Server deployment template.
-As a model example [YOLOv5](https://github.com/ultralytics/yolov5) was chosen, converted to [TensorRT](https://developer.nvidia.com/tensorrt).
-As a hardware [Nvidia Jetson Nano](https://developer.nvidia.com/embedded/jetson-nano-developer-kit) was used.
+As a model example [YOLOv8](https://github.com/ultralytics/ultralytics) was chosen, converted to [TensorRT](https://developer.nvidia.com/tensorrt).
+Tested on Nvidia 3060.
 Pipeline runs on a test video.
-This example should easily transfer to other hardware and models.
-Note, for the model I recommend using [YOLOv8](https://github.com/ultralytics/ultralytics), as it's a newer and better verison of YOLOv5.

 ### Preperations
 - Install nvidia libs for deep learning (nvidia-drivers, cuda toolkit, cudnn, tensorrt)